sinedied/smoke/README.md

 - Define different mock sets to simulate various scenarii (errors...), with fallback
 - Customize headers and status code if needed, automatically detect content-type if not specified
 - Add custom middlewares to modify requests/responses
+- Mock only specific requests and proxy the rest to an existing server

 ## Installation